php-ru/symfony-docs-ru/frontend/encore/simple-example.rst

 Page-Specific JavaScript or CSS (Multiple Entries)
 --------------------------------------------------

 So far, you only have one final JavaScript file: ``app.js``.
-For simple apps or SPA's (Single Page Applications), that might be fine!
+For small applications or SPA's (Single Page Applications), that might be fine!
 However, as your app grows, you may want to have page-specific JavaScript or CSS (e.g. checkout, account, etc.).
 To handle this, create a new "entry" JavaScript file for each page: